 4. A values-based summary.
 Your summary is huge.
 Think of it as more of a marketing and educational section than what a typical summary looks like on a resume.
 Consider offering insights and advice in your industry.
 Give them vendor-agnostic tips – what you mentioned in your headline – they can use right away, without having to contact you.
 When you bring value to your target audience in your profile, they will get excited to have a conversation when you ask for one.

 —– Content continues below this message —–

 Want to really dive in on using LinkedIn for your real-estate practice?
-Join us LIVE on Thursday, February 28th at 1:00 PM EST for a Webinar on incorporating LinkedIn to not only your client-acquisition strategy but your allied network efforts as well.
-We’ll take your questions during this session, too.
-Can’t make that date/time?
-No worries… sign up anyway, and we’ll send you access to the recorded version.
-Sign up … today!
+Our on-demand Webinar on incorporating LinkedIn will help you build not only your client-acquisition strategy but your allied network efforts as well.
+View it… today!

 —– Content continues —–

 Once that foundation is solid, it’s time to put up the rest of the structure.
 Begin by connecting with any old contacts you have, as well as former co-workers, brokers, clients, alumni, organization members, and even friends.
 Then either ask for introductions to their connections or directly connect with those people, who are known as “2nd-degree connections” in LinkedIn lingo.

 It’s also important to engage with those people with whom you’re directly connected, known as “1st-degree connections.”
 You’ll do that by liking, commenting and sharing the content that they post to LinkedIn.
 When you comment, though, do so in a way that adds value to the share and doesn’t pitch you or your services.
 For example, if someone posts an article about real estate trends in your area, you can reply to it with your take on current conditions.